landlessness/pavo/README.markdown

 * Brand
 * Comment
   * belongs to an Exhibit or a Tag (polymorphic)
+  * belongs to a Person
 * Like
   * belongs to an Exhibit or a Tag (polymorphic)
+  * belongs to a Person
 * Follow
   * belongs to a Person as Follower
   * belongs to a Person as Followee